 Guide to Tobogganing and Sledding in Edmonton

-It's time to saddle up your sleds, carry out your crazy carpet, or transport your toboggan down to one of Edmonton's best hills for a cold-weather adventure!
-Nothing says winter fun like kicksledding or tobogganing through a fresh blanket of pristine snow.
+It's Crazy Carpet time!
+Grab your sleds and head to the hills for some classic, winter fun!
+Nothing is better than kicksledding or tobogganing through blankets of snow.
+There are several great hills to sled on in Edmonton all throughout the city.
 Feel the brisk wind nip at your cheeks as you race friends and family down the hill, then warm up with a hot chocolate from a nearby local coffee shop.
-We're talkin' the kind of day that frosty dreams are made of!
+The PERFECT winter experience!

 Best Toboggan Hills in Edmonton

-Before heading out for a day of sledding, cruise on over to the City of Edmonton Website for updates on hill conditions.
+Before heading out for a day of sledding, do a quick check over on the City of Edmonton website for updates on tobogganing hill conditions.

 Emily Murphy Park Hill

-Located on the southside of the North Saskatchewan River, the steep run eventually evens out at the bottom, making for a smooth landing.
-The park is also equipped with firepits and bathrooms nearby.
+Located along the North Saskatchewan River near the perimeter of the University of Alberta, the steep run eventually evens out at the bottom, making for a smooth landing.
+The park is also equipped with firepits, bathrooms, and a playground.

 Gallagher Park

-This hill comes complete with a stunning view of the downtown skyline.
-The slope is large, making for a long walk to the top - but it's well worth the effort!
+Gallagher Park is located just beside the Muttart Conservatory.
+Not only is this hill massive, but it also comes complete with a stunning view of the downtown skyline.
+It requires a bit of a trek to get to the top of the hill, but it's well worth the effort!

 Government House Park

-With a a fantastic view of MacKinnon Ravine, this hill offers an exhilarating run perfect for thrill seekers.
-Plus, scenes from the movie Snow Day starring Chevy Chase were filmed here!
+From the north side of the North Saskatchewan River, Government House Park Hill gives a fantastic view of MacKinnon Ravine.
+This hill offers an exhilarating run perfect for thrill seekers.
+Plus, did you know that scenes from the movie Snow Day starring Chevy Chase were filmed here?

 Queen Elizabeth Park